zpaulovics/datetimepicker-rails/README.md

 ### Features

     - Prepares the vendor directory (javascripts, stylesheets)
-    - Install the custom fields for Simple Form
+    - Installs the custom fields for Simple Form

 ### Installation